-Important: To make sure the application is handled efficiently within five days, please ensure the correct licence fee is paid when submitting your application.
+Important: To make sure the application is handled efficiently within ten working days, please ensure the correct licence fee is paid when submitting your application.
 If the incorrect fee is paid, your application may be rejected and your fee returned to you.

 How long does it take to process my application?

-We will process your application within five working days.
+We will process your application within ten working days.

 However, your application will be delayed and possibly rejected if you do not pay the appropriate fee amount and submit all of the required documents.